 other ailments and have attracted visitors for millennia, as illustrated by the ruins of the Roman spa city of Hierapolis, whose well-preserved theater and necropolis lie within sight of Pamukkale.

 In the mid-1990s, the diversion of water from the springs to fill thermal pools in nearby luxury hotels in the adjacent spa village of Karahayıt reduced the volume of water reaching Pamukkale.
 This, combined with a huge increase in the number of visitors, discolored the water's once-pristine whiteness.
 As a result, wearing shoes in the water is prohibited to protect the deposits.
 Although Pamukkale is not quite as dramatic as it once was, for first-time visitors the white cliffs are still an impressive sight.
 Parts of the site are now blocked off, as the authorities strive to conserve and restore a striking natural wonder to its former magnificence.
 However, you can still venture down the white cliffs and soak in the water: the rock can be prickly and slippery by turns, so remember to watch your step, no matter how enthralled you are.

-If you have time, spend the night here, as the one-day bus tours from the coast are exhausting and limiting: you'll end up spending more time on the bus than you do at the actual site.
-One full day at Pamukkale will give you enough time to enjoy the water and the ruins.
+If you have time, spend the night in Pamukkale, as the one-day bus tours from the coast are exhausting and limiting: you'll end up spending more time on the bus than you do at the actual site.
+A full day at Pamukkale will give you enough time to enjoy the water and the ruins.
 The site is large, but you can easily navigate it without a guide, if you want the freedom to swim, wade, and explore at your own pace.
 If you have more time, the area around Pamukkale is dotted with interesting geological formations and archaeological sites, including the nearby ruins of Laodicea and the springs of Karahayıt.